Making money from YouTube videos is a dream for many content creators.

 Key Takeaways

-- Creators need 1,000 subscribers and 4,000 watch hours to join YPP
+- To join the YouTube Partner Program (YPP), you need 1,000 subscribers and 4,000 watch hours.

 Getting Started with YPP